mhaid/zigbee_fishfeeder/README.md

 ## Intruduction
 ### Purpose
-The puprose of the fish feeder project is:
+The purpose of the fish feeding project is:
-1. monitor the battery so a low battery is noticed right away;
+1. to monitor the battery so that a low battery is noticed immediately;
-2. control the feeding time and amount via smarthome system.
+2. to control the feeding time and quantity through the smarthome system.